ݮƵ

 ݮƵbiomedical engineering students get real-world experience through innovative partnership with UMMC

-Contact: Camile Carskadon
+Contact: Camille Carskadon

 STARKVILLE, Miss.—From tackling pneumothorax to developing better patient monitoring systems, rising seniors in Mississippi State’s Department of Agricultural and Biological Engineering are gaining real-world experience through a partnership with the University of Mississippi Medical Center.